twiggly/pokemmo-bot/README.md

 Beat the game with no hands.

 # Progess
-Movement is accurate when moving between 1 and 10 steps at a time
+1. Movement is accurate when moving between 1 and 10 steps at a time.

 # macOS / Linux
 ## Create a virtual environment (run once)